iammeliaskhan/MineSweeper/README.md

 ## Resetting the Game

-You can reset the game by clicking on the "Reset" button.
+You can reset the game by clicking on the **Reset** button.
 This will clear the board and start a new game with the same settings.

-Dynamic Board Size
+## Dynamic Board Size

 The board size will automatically adjust based on your device's screen size.
 This means that the game will be playable on both desktop and mobile devices.